2ndsleep/2ndsleep.github.io/_drafts/2023-06-29-what-is-the-cloud.md

 ## Brief History

 This is the history of the cloud according to Blaine, pulled from my head.
-Leave a firey comment if you have any disputes with my version.
+Leave a fiery comment if you have any disputes with my version.

 ### Virtualization